airbytehq/connector-contest/README.md

 ## Prizes

-**For every connector created, you will receive $500 USD.**
+For every connector you create and have approved:
+* **Low-Code CDK**: $700 for every approved PR
+* **Bug / Issue surfaced on the Low-Code CDK**:  $100  (we must be able to reproduce it)
+* **Python CDK**: $500 for every approved PR
+* **Airbyte Swag**

 Additionally, there will be monthly MVPs that will receive swag and an additional cash prize based on contribution amount.

 There is no limit on how many connectors one individual can submit, but teams that submit a connector will only receive one prize per connector.
 You can only work on one connector issue at a time.
-To clarify, you will be paid $500 for each accepted entry!
+To clarify, you will be paid for each accepted entry!

 ## Requirements
 * Must be merged by Nov 2, 2022